srcspider/nightdragon/README.md

 The basic commands for managing schematics are,

- * `db:schematic` (mentioned earlier) for easily creating schematic classes
+ * `make:schematic` (mentioned earlier) for easily creating schematic classes
  * `db:init` for initializing the database; required for most operations
  * `db:version` for checking current database channel serials
  * `db:uninstall` for running teardown code
- * `db:install` for running teardown code then building everything to the latest defined schematic
+ * `db:install` for running teardown code then building everything to the latest defined schematic (will run db:uninstall and db:init by itself)
  * `db:reset` for doing an install to a set serial, instead of the latest
  * `db:upgrade` for performing all schematics from the last schematic (not including) to the latest one.